jiahongle/mcss/doc/sprint0/PB.md

 14. As Pradeep, I want to be able to modify the MCSS executive team contact page so that any user (either logged in as admin or not) can view the executive team contact page.

-15. As Lakeshaw (a partner), I want to be able to view the MCSS executive team contact page so that I can email an exec and discuss about possible partnerships
+15. As Steven (a student), I want to be able to view the MCSS executive team contact page so that I can email an executive and discuss about possible positions

 ##  Partners page:

 16. As Pradeep (MCSS executive), I have teamed up with new partners at a club at UTM.
 I want to be able to edit the partners pages to include the new partner.

-17. As Lakeshaw (a partner), I want to be able to view the partners page so that I can look at the link to my website.
+17. As Steven (a student), I want to be able to view the partners page so that I can see the partners who are associated with the MCSS.